WilliamRudgard/williamrudgard.github.io/_pages/about.md

 ---
 permalink: /
-title: "Advacning Social Interventions for Global Health"
+title: "Advancing Social Interventions for Global Health"
 author_profile: true
 redirect_from:
   - /about/